mailin-api/sendinblue-api-bundle/README.md

 // This will validate data model and throw an exception when it is not valid
 $response = $sendinblue->send_email($data);

-// validateResponse() will check the response and throw an exception when it is failure
+// validateResponse() will check the response and throw an exception when it fails
 $sendinblue->validateResponse($response);

 // Shorter way how to write it: $sendinblue->validateResponse($sendinblue->send_email($data));